Native & Exotic Palms

-Students enjoy their field-trip visits and are eager to learn about the uses of palms and to have the opportunity to participate in activities, such as learning how to construct a traditional thatched roof, using the Bay leaf palm or how to make a simple home-made broom, which can be made with just a pole, string and the dried leaves of the “Give & Take” palm.
+Students enjoy their field trip visits and are eager to learn about the uses of palms and to have the opportunity to participate in activities, such as learning how to construct a traditional thatched roof using the Bay leaf palm … or how to make a simple home-made broom, which can be made with just a wooden stick, string and the dried leaves of the “Give & Take” palm.

 A special thank you to the International Palm Society, who are sponsoring the Palm Education Exhibit.